nikaro/zabbixmon/README.md

 # ZabbixMon

 CLI application to show currents alerts on Zabbix.
-Like [Nagstamon](https://nagstamon.de) in your terminal but for Zabbix only.
+Like [Nagstamon](https://nagstamon.de) in your terminal, for Zabbix only.

 ## Installation

-Make sure `$GOPATH/bin` is in your `$PATH` and execute:
+Ensure `$GOPATH/bin` is in your `$PATH` and execute:

 ```
 go install github.com/nikaro/zabbixmon@latest